Search This Blog

 States that promote local languages prosper

 In India, the states of Punjab, Gujarat, and Maharashtra use local language in all official works.
 All the aforementioned states are doing very well on the economic front compared to Bihar where local languages are not used.
-People often feel a sense of shame in speaking their own mother tongue in the formal settings.
-Neglect of one’s mother tongue causes inferiority complex, and due to that they get exploited economically.
-Having one’s mother tongue in mainstream helps one in engaging with the society directly and with confidence which is a primary factor required for economic progress.
+People often feel a sense of shame in speaking their own mother tongue in formal settings.
+Neglect of one’s mother tongue causes an inferiority complex, and due to that they get exploited economically.
+Having one’s mother tongue in the mainstream helps one in engaging with the society directly and with confidence which is a primary factor required for economic progress.

-Inferiority complex can be treated with promotion of regional language
+Inferiority complex solution: use regional language

 The inferiority complex caused by the neglect of regional language hinders the progress of the entire community.
 This can be dealt with only by widespread use of regional language.
 This will make people courageous, expressive, and involved.
 Prout movement can facilitate such promotion and this will help each and every community to develop; due to lack of this regional language usage they get exploited economically.